-This handbook is published and distributed in order to provide a means for students and families to familiarize themselves with the general policies and procedures governing Steel Center.
-It contains useful information supportive of your involvement in your child's education.
+This handbook serves as a valuable resource to help students and families familiarize themselves with the policies and procedures governing Steel Center.
+It contains information to help support your child's education.

-Your assistance is crucial to your son/daughter's success and greatly appreciated.
-If you have any questions regarding the contents of this handbook and/specific provisions related to Steel Center, please contact the school at 412-469-3200.
+By familiarizing yourself with these policies and procedures, you will not only ensure a smooth experience for your child but also contribute to our collective effort in creating a positive and supportive learning environment.
+If you have any questions regarding the contents of this handbook and/ specific provisions related to Steel Center, please contact the school at (412) 469-3200.

-Scott Kane Assistant Principal skane@steelcentertech.com 412-469-3200 x2564
+Scott Kane Assistant Director/Principal skane@steelcentertech.com 412-469-3200 ext.
+2564